Joseph Bonaparte

-Joseph Bonaparte (born Giuseppe di Buonaparte, /it/; Ghjuseppe Bonaparte; José Bonaparte; 7 January 1768 – 28 July 1844), regnal name Joseph I, was a French statesman, lawyer, diplomat and older brother of Napoleon Bonaparte.
+Joseph Bonaparte (born Giuseppe di Buonaparte, /it/; Ghjuseppe Bonaparte; José Bonaparte; 7 January 1768 – 28 July 1844), regnal name José I, was a French statesman, lawyer, diplomat and older brother of Napoleon Bonaparte.
 In 1806, Napoleon made him King of Naples, and then King of Spain and the Indies in 1808.
 After the fall of Napoleon, Joseph styled himself Comte de Survilliers and emigrated to the United States, where he lived in the Point Breeze estate at Bordentown, New Jersey.

 Early life and career

 Joseph was born in 1768 as Giuseppe Buonaparte to Carlo Buonaparte and Maria Letizia Ramolino at Corte, the capital of the Corsican Republic.
 In the year of his birth, Corsica was invaded by France and conquered the following year.
 His father was originally a follower of the Corsican patriot leader Pasquale Paoli, but later became a supporter of French rule.

 Bonaparte trained as a lawyer.
 In that role and as a politician and diplomat, he served in the Council of Five Hundred and as the French ambassador to the Papal States.
 In 1799, he used his position as member of the Council of Five Hundred to help his brother Napoleon to overthrow the Directory.
 On 30 September 1800, as Minister Plenipotentiary, he signed the Treaty of Mortefontaine, treaty of friendship and commerce between France and the United States, alongside Charles Pierre Claret de Fleurieu, and Pierre Louis Roederer.